tsoenen/tng-sdk-test/README.md

 # tng-sdk-test

-This repository contains a Python library `tangotest` for functional testing of VNFs.
+This repository contains a Python library `tangotest` for automated functional testing of VNFs.

+[The Emulator](https://osm.etsi.org/wikipub/index.php/VIM_emulator) is a light-weight emulation platform based on Containernet.
+Containernet is Mininet fork adding support for container-based (e.g. Docker) emulated hosts.
+VIM-EMU is used by the library to run tests locally.
+Then the library can be used to build a probe and generate a test descriptor to run tests on the V&V platform.

 ## Requirements

-- Ubuntu 16.04
+- Ubuntu 16.04+
 - python 2.7

-## Virtual infrastructure managers

-The library can be used with different VIMs.
-In order to use a specific VIM you need to install the appropriate software.

-### VIM-EMU

-VIM-EMU is a light-weight emulation platform based on Containernet.
-Containernet is Mininet fork adding support for container-based (e.g. Docker) emulated hosts.
-Additional information and installation instructions can be found on the [wiki page](https://osm.etsi.org/wikipub/index.php/VIM_emulator).

-### 5GTANGO Service Platform

-TODO

 ## Installation